 5. Nitrogen Dioxide

 The nitrogen dioxide and smoke are common air pollutants in indoor environments.
 It can produce by the chemical process of nitrogen dioxide and water.
 The nitrogen dioxide is a toxic and corrosive gas.
-The high level of nitrogen dioxide can irritate eyes, nose, throat, and respiratory system.
+The high level of nitrogen dioxide can irritate the eyes, nose, throat, and respiratory system.

 It can also cause pulmonary edema and diffuse lung injury.
 A low level may cause some asthmatics and increase the risk of respiratory infections, especially in teenagers.